 - You can use pre-cooked lentils for this recipe.
 I find prepared lentils in the refrigerated section of Trader Joe’s.

-- If preparing your own lentils, be sure to rinse them before adding them to the water or broth.
+- If preparing your lentils, rinse them before adding them to the water or broth.

 - Check lentils at 15 minutes.
 Overcooked lentils become mushy.

 - Use water or vegetable broth to prepare the lentils.
 The vegetable broth will add a bit more flavor to the lentils.
-Although in this recipe I don’t find it necessary as the sauce has a lot of flavors already!
+However, in this recipe, I don’t find it necessary as the sauce already has many flavors!